corpnewt/CorpBot.py/README.md

 	   └─ Chats with the bot.
 	  $setchatchannel [channel]
 	   └─ Sets the channel for bot chatter.

+	Clippy Cog (1 command) - Clippy.py Extension:
+	  $clippy [text]
+	   └─ I *know* you wanted some help with something - what was it?

 	CogManager Cog (5 commands) - CogManager.py Extension:
 	  $extension [extension]